yuejoyceliu/yueliu96.github.io/source/_posts/Gaussian-on-Hyak.md

 - *Descriptions*
   - Uses `Stationary point found` as a key to tell if opt finishes
   - If finished, locates `Standard orientation` after it, reads charge and multiplicity from the very end and then writes them to a new file in the form of gaussian input, named *test_opt.gjf* if original one is *test$.$com*.
-  - If not  finished, checks if input file in the current directory, gets chk file name from input and then writes the restarted input file just as showed above named with *test_rst.gjf* if original one is *test.gjf*.
-If original input and chk files not found, it will just stop without doing anything.
+  - If not  finished, writes the restarted input file just as showed above named with *test_rst.gjf* if original one is *test.gjf*.
+The name of input and chk files, the route card are read from log file.
+If chk file not found, it will print a warning.
 - *Notes*
   - The default route card for optimized file and link info for both optimized and restarted one are easily to change: